 - Focused on specific tasks.
 The content addresses a specific need of a group of employees

 - Clear and simple.
-The content is stripped of superfluous material, presented in simple language, and makes a clear point.
+The content is stripped of unnecessary material, presented in simple language, and makes a clear point.

-Conversely, asking “why does this page exist?” can surface the core tasks related to a page of content and help you understand employees’ reasons for visiting the page.
+Asking “why does this page exist?” can surface the core tasks related to a page of content and can help you understand employees’ reasons for visiting the page.
 It can also reveal the content that lacks purpose so you can modify what’s on the page to better meet users’ needs.